 About Carondelet

-Carondelet ("kuh-RON-duh-let") is the custom pickup operation spawned by The Fret Shack, a guitar and fretted instrument repair, and upgrade workshop in Baton Rouge, Louisiana.
+Carondelet ("kuh-RON-duh-let") is the custom pickup operation spawned in 2020 by The Fret Shack, a guitar and fretted instrument repair and upgrade workshop in Baton Rouge, Louisiana.
 Owner Jeff Richard ("REE-shard", Cajun French) winds Carondelet pickups by hand, one at a time, using superior components and processes.

 Jeff has trained at the Roberto-Venn School of Luthiery in Phoenix; at the Galloup School of Guitar Building and Repair in Big Rapids, Michigan; and has over 40 years experience as both a guitar player and bench technician.